CillianM/MiD/docs/blog/blog.md

 Above is a screenshot of the homepage.
 It has 3 links to download the application, view source code and the supporting documentation within gitlab.

 ### What will be done
 I now need to look into creating BDDs (Behavior-driven development).
 This will be in the for of cucumber integration tests for the backend.
 It will allow for human readable tests and further testing of the applications backend.

+## 16th April 2018 - Testing Wrap-Up & Documentation

+### What has been done
+Over the last month I have been busy compiling all of the tests that will go into the backend portion of MiD.
+Everything is now put together and just requires some polishing.
+I have implemented more unit tests and create full BDDs for end to end testing of the application.
+There have been some updates to both the backend and mobile application as a result of these tests.
+The primary update is the further securing of submission data and request verfication from these submissions.
+This means that when someone makes a submission I will store a hash of each field of the data, each time a request is answered by a user the fields they're answering with are compared against these hashes so that i can ensure no updated data is being sent.
+This means that we ensure users are sending what was verified and not what has been made up by them.
+This oversight was brought up during the BDD portion when i tried to update it with illegal data and it passed.<br>
+I have compiled both this testing and all other forms done throughout MiD into [testing documentation](https://gitlab.computing.dcu.ie/mcneilc2/2018-ca400-mcneilc2/blob/master/docs/documentation/Testing%20Documentation.pdf) that will add to the technical manual that I am still working on.
+Along with this I have created the initial draft of the [user manaul](https://gitlab.computing.dcu.ie/mcneilc2/2018-ca400-mcneilc2/blob/master/docs/documentation/User%20Manual.pdf) and I hope to get feedback from Geoff in our next meeting.

+### What will be done
+I will work on any feedback Geoff gives me on the current documentation I have.
+He is happy with the level of testing documentation I have and would like me to ensure that there is evidence of action taken on these tests.
+I will work on this, feedback on the user manual and hopefully start my technical manual.<br>
+I will also go back over both the mobile and backend applications and refactor what I can.
+I'd like to ensure the code is as clean and readable as possible.
+I will also try to keep code coverage above 80%.